Quansight/Quansight-website/apps/labs/posts/numba-dynamic-exceptions.md

     raise ValueError('exc message')
 ```

 The triple `(ValueError, 'exc message', location)` is pickled and serialized to the [LLVM module](https://llvm.org/docs/LangRef.html#module-structure) as a constant string.
-When the exception is raised, this same serialized string is unpickled by the interpreter and a frame is created for the exception.
-This is done in `_helperlib.c::numba_do_raise` ([ref](https://github.com/numba/numba/blob/39fc546dda0a21b90432e60f3c5e8c34f7892024/numba/_helperlib.c#L995-L1025)).
+When the exception is raised, this same serialized string is unpickled by the interpreter (1) and a frame is created for the exception (2).

 ### Dynamic Exceptions

 To support dynamic exceptions, we reuse all the existing fields and introduce two new ones.

 - A pointer (`i8*`) to a pickled string containing static information
 - String size (`i32`)